 Nothing kills summer fun faster than a painful sunburn.
-Of course, the best treatment is prevention, notes board-certified dermatologist Marthe Dika.
+Of course, the best treatment is prevention, notes board-certified dermatologist Marthe Dika, MD.
 "Most importantly, protection with sunscreens, when used properly, prevents burning even in fair-skinned individuals," says Dika.
 While we can all agree on the importance of sun protection, there are still those occasions when excess sunshine gets the better of us.
-Whether you neglected to pack sunscreen on your last vacation or forgot that sunburn can happen all year round, we’ve all been there.
-Fortunately, there are a few things you can do to expedite the healing process, all with supplies you likely have on hand.
+Whether you neglected to pack sunscreen on your last vacation or forgot that sunburn can happen all year round, there are a few things you can do to expedite the healing process—all with supplies you likely have on hand.

 Meet the Expert

 - Marthe Dika, MD, FAAD, is a board-certified dermatologist specializing in skin cancer prevention and treatment as well as the management of conditions like acne and eczema.
 She practices at the Franklin, Wisconsin, office of Forefront Dermatology.